Timothée Chalamet: Public image and fashion

-In 2023, Chalamet became the face of Chanel's men's fragrance Bleu de Chanel, taking over from the late French actor Gaspard Ulliel.
+Chalamet was the face of Chanel's men's fragrance Bleu de Chanel from 2023 to 2026, taking over from the late French actor Gaspard Ulliel.
 The advertising campaign starring Chalamet and shot by photographer Mario Sorrenti was released in June, followed by a campaign film directed by Martin Scorsese which premiered in May 2024.
 He reportedly received $35 million for his involvement in the campaign.
-That same year, Chalamet worked with Cartier to create a costume necklace and collaborated with Nike on a pair of Dunk Lows; both items were influenced by his character of Willy Wonka.
-In 2025, he collaborated with Nahmias to design a hoodie inspired by his role in A Complete Unknown.
-That same year he became Lucid Motors' first-ever global ambassador.
+Chalamet also worked with Cartier to create a costume necklace and collaborated with Nike on a pair of Dunk Lows; both items were influenced by his character of Willy Wonka.
+He also began a creative partnership with photographer and filmmaker Aidan Zamiri, who began working with him to craft and document his promotional press tours.